 Reports by the National Academies [formerly the Institute of Medicine (IOM)]

 - Assessment of the Department of Veterans Affairs Airborne Hazards and Open Burn Pit Registry

 - Long-Term Health Consequences of Exposure to Burn Pits in Iraq and Afghanistan

 Featured Studies by VA and Department of Defense

 - VA and the Department of Defense will conduct a long-term study that will follow Veterans for decades looking at their exposures and health issues to determine the impact of deployment to Iraq and Afghanistan.
 Read the February 4, 2013 notice in the Federal Register to learn more.

-- VA is conducting the National Health Study for a New Generation of U.S. Veterans.
-The study group includes 30,000 Operation Enduring Freedom/Operation Iraqi Freedom (OEF/OIF) Veterans and 30,000 Veterans who served elsewhere during the same period.
+- VA conducted the National Health Study for a New Generation of U.S. Veterans.
+VA invited 30,000 Operation Enduring Freedom/Operation Iraqi Freedom (OEF/OIF) Veterans and 30,000 Veterans who served elsewhere during the same period to participate in this study.
 The study covers a wide spectrum of health effects, including those that may be associated with exposure to smoke from burn pits.